-The Ministry of Education, Science and Technological Development and the Vojvodina ICT cluster (VOICT) were closely associated and greatly contributed to each step of the study's implementation.
-The Ministry of Labour, Employment, Veteran and Social Affairs shared valuable knowledge, and the Institute for the Improvement of Education played an active expert role during the report's preparation.

-The Provincial Secretariat for Education, Administration and National Communities, the Provincial Secretariat for Economy and Tourism, and the branch office of the National Employment Service in Novi Sad provided valuable input through the interviews and focus groups.
+The Ministry of Education, Science and Technological Development, the Ministry of Labour, Employment, Veteran and Social Affairs, the Vojvodina ICT cluster and the Institute for the Improvement of Education played an active role during the report's preparation.
+The Provincial Secretariat for Education, Administration and National Communities, the Council for Vocational and Adult Education, the Provincial Secretariat for Economy and Tourism, the branch office of the National Employment Service in Novi Sad also provided valuable input.

-Thanks are due to the Public Policy Secretariat, the Council for Vocational and Adult Education, employers and trade unions' representatives, schools and companies' staff members who dedicated time and expertise in the interviews.
+Thanks are due to the Public Policy Secretariat, employers and trade union representatives, and schools and companies staff members who dedicated time and expertise in the interviews.